-60 The said lessees shall not be compelled to make any further Accommodation or additional accommodation works for the use of owners and occupiers works not to be of land adjoining the railway after Two years from the completion of Two years. the works and the opening of the railway for public use.
+Accommodation works not to be required after Two years.
+60 The said lessees shall not be compelled to make any further or additional accommodation works for the use of owners and occupiers of land adjoining the railway after the expiration of the prescribed period, or if no period be prescribed, after Two years from the completion of the works and the opening of the railway for public use.

-61 Until the said lessees shall have made the bridges or other Owners to be proper communications which they shall, under the provisions herein allowed to cross contained, have been required to make between lands intersected by tion works are the railway, and no longer, the owners and occupiers of such lands, made. and any other persons whose right of way shall be affected by the want of such communication, and their respective servants, may at all times freely pass and repass, with carriages, horses, and other animals, directly, but not otherwise, across the part of the railway made in or through their respective lands, solely for the purpose of occupying the same lands, or for the exercise of such right of way, and so as not to obstruct the passage along the railway, or to damage the same; nevertheless, if the owner or occupier of any such lands have in his arrangements with the said lessees received or agreed to receive compensation for or on account of any such communications, instead of the same being formed, such owner or occupier, or those claiming under him, shall not be entitled so to cross the railway.
+Owners to be allowed to cross until accommodation works are made.
+61 Until the said lessees shall have made the bridges or other proper communications which they shall, under the provisions herein contained, have been required to make between lands intersected by the railway, and no longer, the owners and occupiers of such lands, and any other persons whose right of way shall be affected by the want of such communication, and their respective servants, may at all times freely pass and repass, with carriages, horses, and other animals, A.D.
+1891. directly, but not otherwise, across the part of the railway made in or through their respective lands, solely for the purpose of occupying the same lands, or for the exercise of such right of way, and so as not to obstruct the passage along the railway, or to damage the same; nevertheless, if the owner or occupier of any such lands have in his arrangements with the said lessees received or agreed to receive compensation for or on account of any such communications, instead of the same being formed, such owner or occupier, or those claiming under him, shall not be entitled so to cross the railway.